Hydrospheredata/hydro-serving-sdk/docs/_sources/quickstart.md.txt

     predictor.predict(row._asdict())
 ```

-Other topics such as LocalModels, metrics and uploading training data will be covered in more detail in the following sections,
+Other topics such as ModelVersion, metrics and uploading training data will be covered in more detail in the following sections,
  so don't worry if you do not completely understand the examples.